ColemanCochran/California-Broadband-Visuals-Stats/README.md

 > **Data on fixed broadband is limited** but the findings of this project can be supplementative to Starlink research and demonstrate a methodology for growth/market research.

 ## Project Overview
-This project analyzes broadband coverage across California to identify potential market opportunities for Starlink.
-By processing and visualizing data on 5G, 4G, and 3G coverage across approximately 5,000 locations in California, this analysis highlights areas with inadequate service that could benefit from Starlink's offerings.
+This project analyzes broadband coverage across 5,000 places in California to identify potential market opportunities for Starlink where broadband service is lacking.
+Upon analyzing this data, I created several visualizations and a map to display findings.

-The Data Source
+The Data Source:
 - Comprehensive dataset of broadband coverage across 5,496 places in California
 - Dataset includes coverage percentages for 5G, 4G, 3G, and subcategories
 - Places are categorized (rural, urban, etc.) in the source data

 ## Interactive Map
-To see the map click [here](https://colemancochran.github.io/California-Broadband-Visuals-Stats/html/combined_coverage_map.html)
+To see the map click [here](https://colemancochran.github.io/California-Broadband-Visuals-Stats/html/combined_coverage_map.html).

 Interactive map visualization with:
 - Color-coded locations based on coverage quality